Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-11.md

 \end{array}
 $$

-Here, the values $x$ and $x^{\prime}$ are hard-coded into $\mathcal{A} .$ The algorithm $\mathcal{A}$ is clearly polynomialtime (in fact, constant time).
-The "loophoole" is that the definition considers only the cost of running the algorithm $\mathcal{A},$ and not the cost of finding the source code of $\mathcal{A}
+Here, the values $x$ and $x^{\prime}$ are hard-coded into $\mathcal{A} .$ The algorithm $\mathcal{A}$ is clearly polynomial-time (in fact, constant time).
+The "loophoole" is that the definition considers only the cost of *running* the algorithm $\mathcal{A},$ and not the cost of finding the source code of $\mathcal{A}$

 The way this kind of situation is avoided in other security definitions is that the libraries have some secret randomness.
-While the attacker is allowed to depend arbitrarily on the source code of the libraries, it is not allowed to depend on the *choice of outcomes* for random events in the libraries, like sampling a secret key.
+While the attacker is allowed to depend arbitrarily on the *source code* of the libraries, it is not allowed to depend on the *choice of outcomes* for random events in the libraries, like sampling a secret key.
 Since the calling program can't "prepare" for the random choice that it will be faced with, we don't have such trivial attacks.
 On the other hand, these two libraries for collision resistance are totally deterministic.
 There are no "surprises" about which function $H$ the calling program will be asked to compute a collision for, so there is nothing to prevent a calling program from being "prepared" with a pre-computed collision in $H$.

 ### Hash Function Security In Theory
-The way around this technical issue is to introduce some randomness into the libraries and into the inputs of $H .$ We define hash functions to take two arguments: a randomly chosen, public value $s$ called a salt, and an adversarially chosen input $x$.
+The way around this technical issue is to introduce some randomness into the libraries and into the inputs of $H .$ We define hash functions to take two arguments: a randomly chosen, public value $s$ called a **salt**, and an adversarially chosen input $x$.

 **Definition 11.1**
 A hash function $H$ is collision-resistant if $\mathcal{L}_{\text {cr-real }}^{\mathcal{H}} \approx \mathcal{L}_{\text {cr-fake }}^{\mathcal{H}},$ where: